laminas/laminas-form/doc/book/zend.form.file-upload.md

 ## Standard Example

-Handling file uploads is *essentially* the same as how you would use `Zend\Form` for form processing, but with some slight caveats that will be described below.
+Handling file uploads is *essentially* the same as how you would use `Laminas\Form` for form processing, but with some slight caveats that will be described below.

 In this example we will: